nomeata/haskell-via-sokoban/04ex-typeclasses.md

 the function returns `True` if all reachable nodes are “ok” and `False` otherwise.

 Note that the graph described by `adjacent` can have circles, and you do not want your program to keep running in circles.
-So you will have to remember what nodes you have already visted.
+So you will have to remember what nodes you have already visited.

 The algorithm follows quite naturally from handling the various cases in a local helper function `go` that takes two arguments, namely a list of seen nodes and a list of nodes that need to be handled.
 If the latter list is empty, you are done.
 If it is not empty, look at the first entry.
 Ignore it if you have seen it before.
 Otherwise, if it is not ok, you are also done.
 Otherwise, add its adjacent elements to the list of nodes to look at.